Memory erasure

 Memory erasure is the selective artificial removal of memories or associations from the mind.

-Overview

-Memory erasure has been shown to be possible in some experimental conditions; some of the techniques currently being investigated are: drug-induced amnesia, selective memory suppression, destruction of neurons, interruption of memory, memory reconsolidation, and the disruption of specific molecular mechanisms.
+Memory erasure has been shown to be possible in some experimental conditions; some of the techniques currently being investigated are, drug-induced amnesia, selective memory suppression, destruction of neurons, interruption of memory, memory reconsolidation, and the disruption of specific molecular mechanisms.

 There are many reasons that research is being done on the selective removal of memories.
 Potential patients for this research include patients with psychiatric disorders such as post traumatic stress disorder, or substance use disorder, among others.

 Memory erasure is also featured in numerous works of fiction, with fictional methods and properties that do not necessarily correspond with scientific reality.

 Recent history

 Research focused on gaining a better understanding of what memories are has been going on for many years, in this way so has research in memory erasure.
 The basis for the recent history for memory erasure has been focused on determining how the brain actively keeps memories stored and retrieves them.
 There have been several instances where researchers found drugs that when applied to certain areas of the brain, usually the amygdala, have relative success in being able to erase some memories.
 As early as 2009 researchers were able to trace and destroy neurons involved in supporting the specific type of memory that they were trying to erase.
 These neurons were targeted by using replication-defective herpes simplex virus (HSV) to increase cyclic adenosine monophosphate response element-binding protein (CREB) in them.
 As a result, the neurons were activated in fear memory or testing far more often in both wild-type and CREB-deficient mice.
 For the study, transgenic mice were used that allowed use of diphtheria toxin to preferentially target cells that were overexpressing CREB, since these were the cells more likely involved with fear memories.
 This caused the erasure of the target memory but allowed the mice to still form new fear memories which confirmed the cells were involved only in storing fear memories and not forming them.

 Aside from the biotechnology approach to studying memory, research in psychiatry on how memories work has also been going on for several years.
 There have been some studies that show that some behavioral therapy can erase bad memories.
 There has been some evidence that psychodynamic therapy and other energy techniques can help with forgetting memories among other psychiatric issues there is no proven therapeutic approach for trying to erase bad memories.